-Three leaders in transportation academia, five students, and one long-time industry advocate were honored January 12 by the Council of University Transportation Centers (CUTC) for their outstanding contributions to transportation research and education.
+Three leaders in transportation academia, five students, and one long-time industry advocate were recently honored by the Council of University Transportation Centers (CUTC) for their outstanding contributions to transportation research and education.

 The Lifetime Achievement in Transportation Research & Education: Recognizes individuals who have contributed immensely throughout their professional lives to transportation research and education by working in government, business or non-governmental organizations.